 Group B Strep

-In 2004, Fehervary et al. swabbed the palate and ear of newborns immediately after water birth (34 infants), land birth with tub use prior to birth (26 infants), and land birth with no tub use (34 infants.
+In one study, Fehervary et al. (2004) swabbed the mouths and ears of newborns right after water birth (34 infants), land birth with pool use prior to birth (26 infants), and land birth with no pool use (34 infants).
 They found no major differences in bacterial flora between the three groups.
 The most common bacteria in all three groups were Staphylococcus epidermidis, Escherichia coli, and Enterococci.
-Two types of bacteria were observed only after land birth: Corynebacteriaceae (5 swabs in the land birth groups) and Proteus spp (2 swabs in the land birth groups).
-Rarely, two types of bacteria were seen only after waterbirth or water immersion: Group B streptococcus (1 swab in the waterbirth group; 1 swab in the land birth with tub use prior to birth group) and Citrobacter spp (1 swab in the waterbirth group).
+Two types of bacteria were observed only after land birth: Corynebacteriaceae (five swabs in the land birth groups) and Proteus spp (two swabs in the land birth groups).
+Rarely, two types of bacteria were seen only after waterbirth or water immersion: Group B streptococcus (one swab in the waterbirth group; one swab in the land birth with pool use prior to birth group) and Citrobacter spp (one swab in the waterbirth group).

 Umbilical Cord Tears